 Summer Warm Up, Act 2: SKY UX Fonts and Colors

-Subtle font and color changes will also display in the "ON" user interface on June 27.
+Subtle font and color changes will also display in the "ON" user interface.
 Along with Raiser's Edge NXT, we are introducing the new Blackbaud font.
 This font is rounder and darker, which should help with readability and usability.
 We’ve also updated the contrast and colors of alert messages and other color indicators to improve accessibility.

-Administrative users will discover that tasks are organized a whole new way on July 9.
+Administrative users will discover that tasks are organized a whole new way.
 We’ve aligned our features into capabilities that better match the way schools work instead of organizing them by product name.
 Most task functionality hasn’t changed—we're simply making it easier to find tasks by reorganizing the navigation and keeping frequently used items together in the same menu.

 It’s important to note that the navigation for parents, students, faculty, alumni, and friend personas remains the same.
 Users with more than one persona will see the switcher move to the left side instead of its current location on the right, but that's the only impact to your school's broader community.